 Professional tenants (or working tenants) refers to anyone who is in employment and able to pay their own rent.
 Professional tenants are typically seen as the easiest tenant type to manage, and therefore the most attractive option when looking for tenants.
 Just make sure that your professional tenants inform you if they become unemployed, as this will invalidate your existing insurance policy!

-Student tenants are another tenant type that are often deemed as being “high risk” to insurance providers due to their perceived lack of (or inexperience with) responsibility typically associated with youths.
+Student landlord insurance will also typically come at a higher premium.
+This is because student tenants are often deemed as being “high risk” to insurance providers due to their perceived lack of (or inexperience with) responsibility typically associated with youths.
 Student tenants are often not as financially stable as their full-time professional counterparts either, and so rent payments, like with DSS tenants, may become an issue at one point or another.

 Landlord Insurance for Family Members and Friends